Huite/clipping-benchmarks/README.md

 ```

 The trouble is that the size of the array has to be a compile time constant --
-but Numba being JIT, compile time is basically runtime.
+but Numba being JIT, compile time is basically runtime; e.g. use a closure to
+return a JIT'ed function that allocates the required amount of memory.